wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Screenshots ==

-1. Adding a block to editor
+1. Adding a block to the editor
+2. Recipe Card widget in Elementor
 2. WPZOOM Blocks Section
 3. Preview of Recipe Card Block
 4. Additional Design for Block